The Comedians of Comedy: History

 The idea behind The Comedians of Comedy—its name a play on The Original Kings of Comedy and similar tours—involves the comedians performing at smaller indie rock venues instead of comedy clubs.
 Playing indie rock clubs was an idea taken from anti-comic Neil Hamburger, who is considered a pioneer of this type of show, playing such clubs since 2000.
 Both the film and television series alternate between footage of the comedians on stage and other aspects of their lives on the road.

 The final Comedians of Comedy show with Patton Oswalt, Brian Posehn, and Maria Bamford occurred on July 28, 2008, in San Diego, California.
 Zach Galifianakis appeared via pre-recorded video/sketch and special guests included Paul Scheer, Rob Huebel, and Aziz Ansari of Human Giant, along with Sarah Silverman.
-The show took place at Spreckels Theatre in San Diego, California during the same weekend as the 2008 San Diego Comic-Con.
+The show took place at Spreckels Theatre in San Diego during the same weekend as the 2008 San Diego Comic-Con.